How to Prepare for the ACT Math Test

 Former Admissions Committee Member, Columbia University

 Improving your ACT Math score is key to achieving a higher composite score.
-Read on to learn how to make the most of your prep with ACT Math strategies!
+Read on to learn how to make the most of your ACT Math test practice!

 The ACT is one of two standardized tests you can take to apply to colleges.
-While the SAT and ACT both have a math section, the content you’ll see on each exam differs.
+While the SAT and ACT have a math section, the content on each exam differs.

-We’ll walk you through actionable strategies you can implement to make the most of your ACT practice, including understanding the section’s format, taking practice tests, reviewing foundational concepts, and incorporating test-taking strategies sure to help you achieve an excellent score.
+We’ll walk you through actionable strategies you can implement to make the most out of your ACT math test practice, including understanding the section’s format, taking ACT Math practice tests, reviewing foundational concepts, and incorporating test-taking strategies sure to help you achieve an excellent ACT score

-ACT Math has 60 multiple-choice questions that you must answer within 60 minutes.
-ACT Math topics cover a lot of ground regarding your foundational math knowledge required for college success.
+The ACT Math section has 60 multiple-choice questions that you must answer within 60 minutes.
+These 60 questions cover a lot of ground regarding the foundational math knowledge required for college success.
 Nine individual scores are reported in ACT Math: these are the approximate percentages devoted to each reporting category.

 Preparing for Higher Math

-This category encompasses more than half (57-60%) of the content you’ll see in ACT Math.
+This category encompasses more than half (57-60%) of the content you’ll see in the ACT Math section.
 Generally, this category encompasses content and strategies students have learned recently through junior and senior courses.
 This main umbrella of content is further broken down into five sub-categories:

 Number & Quantity: These question types make up approximately 7-10% of Preparing for Higher Math.
 Your job is to display your understanding of real and complex number systems, handling numbers in many forms, such as exponents, integers, vectors, and matrices.

-Algebra: Algebra questions make up 12-15% of this category and require you to solve, graph, and model expressions.
+Algebra: Algebra questions make up 12-15% of this category and require you to solve graphs, and model expressions.
 Be prepared to explore equations and linear, polynomial, radical, and exponential relationships.

 Functions: Also making up 12-15% of this category, function questions task you with manipulating and translating functions and identifying and applying important graph features.
 You may see linear, radical, piecewise, polynomial, and logarithmic functions.

-Geometry: Approximately 12-15% of questions in this category deal with geometry.
+Geometry: Approximately 12-15% of questions in this category are geometry questions.
 You'll deal with themes like shapes, solids, surface area, volume measurements, and more.
-You’ll answer questions about shapes, circles, and triangles (trigonometric ratios and equations of conic sections included).
+Be prepared to answer questions about different shapes, circles, and triangles (trigonometric ratios and equations of conic sections included).

 Statistics & Probability: The last sub-category makes up 8-12% of questions.
-You'll calculate probabilities, describe distribution spreads, analyze data collection methods, and more.
+You'll be required to calculate probabilities, describe distribution spreads, analyze data collection methods, and more.
 We have calculated that there is a 100% probability you'll perform your best in the ACT Math section by reviewing these categories!

 Integrating Essential Skills

-Integrating essential skills means measuring how well you apply foundational math knowledge to more complex problems.
+Integrating essential skills means measuring how well you can apply your foundational math knowledge to more complex problems.
 Many concepts fall under this category, including:

 • Rates and percentages